fg6/smis/README.md

 to scaffold an initial draft assembly.
 The long reads are shred in smaller segments (f.i.
 1000 bp) to create fake mate-pairs.
-The fake mates are then aligned against the draft assembly and the spinner scaffolder looks for links between contigs and create scaffolds.
+The fake mates are then aligned against the draft assembly and the spinner scaffolder looks for links between contigs and creates scaffolds.

 Original pipeline from Zemin Ning (zn1@sanger.ac.uk): http://www.sanger.ac.uk/science/tools/smis.
 Version here modified to use the bwa aligner instead of smalt, and to automize compiling and running.

 ### Download and Compile:
-Requirements for compiling: zlib, bamtools
+Requirements for compiling: zlib (in PATH), bamtools

 	$ export MYBAMTOOLS=/full/path/to/bamtools
 	$ git clone https://github.com/fg6/smis.git